jserot/rfsm-light/README.md

 ### Using binary versions

-Prebuilt Windows and MacOS versions can be downloaded [here](https://github.com/jserot/rfsm-light/releases) (check the `Assets` tab).
+Prebuilt Windows and MacOS (Intel and M1) versions can be downloaded [here](https://github.com/jserot/rfsm-light/releases) (check the `Assets` tab).

 For Windows, a quick Install Guide is available